-Sam Erry - CEO, former Deputy Solicitor General Matt Torigian - Chief Strategy Officer - Public Safety- Niche Technology Nishan Duraiappah - Chief of Police - Peel Regional Police Services Lynn Logan - Vice President Operations & Finance - Western University 'Inclusive Leadership to Enable Transformation' Through a moderated panel discussion with seasoned executive leaders from diverse sectors, this highly interactive session will explore: key inclusive leadership principles; the benefits and challenges of inclusive leadership in the workplace; and concrete examples of inclusive leadership in action.
+2024 EQUITY-DIVERSITY-INCLUSION Fostering a Sense of Value, Empowerment and Potential Sam Erry - CEO, former Deputy Solicitor General Matt Torigian - Chief Strategy Officer - Public Safety- Niche Technology Nishan Duraiappah - Chief of Police - Peel Regional Police Services Lynn Logan - Vice President Operations & Finance - Western University 'Inclusive Leadership to Enable Transformation' Through a moderated panel discussion with seasoned executive leaders from diverse sectors, this highly interactive session will explore: key inclusive leadership principles; the benefits and challenges of inclusive leadership in the workplace; and concrete examples of inclusive leadership in action.
 The session will identify a strong baseline for inclusive leadership and explore in depth the highly desirable qualities of inclusive leaders.
 Please note that the audience will also be actively engaged in this thought leadership dialogue.
-Sergeant Robert Chevalier - Toronto Police Service Co-Chair - 'Serving With Pride' 'Adding Colour to the Blue Line - Representing the 2SLGBTQIA+ Community' In 2017 the relationship between the 2SLGBTQ+ Community and the Toronto Police Service was at its the loose, a well-known gay cruising spot was raided by undercover officers, and a Transman; Boyd Kodak took the Toronto Police Service to task for their handling and lack of training upholding the Ontario Human Rights code.
+Sergeant Robert Chevalier - Toronto Police Service Co-Chair - 'Serving With Pride' "Adding Colour to the Blue Line - Representing the 2SLGBTQIA+ Community."
+In 2017 the relationship between the 2SLGBTQ+ Community and the Toronto Police Service was at its the loose, a well-known gay cruising spot was raided by undercover officers, and a Transman; Boyd Kodak took the Toronto Police Service to task for their handling and lack of training upholding the Ontario Human Rights code.
 It was during this time Robert Chevalier started as a Neighbourhood Community Officer in the Church Wellesley Village (the Village is the Historic home of the 2SLGBTQ+ Community in Toronto) Robert will discuss relationship building and partnerships with those in our care, businesses, and community-based organizations to address disorder and community safety issues.
-Inspector Jack Gurr - Toronto Police Service 'Managing the Protests and What We Have Learned' Since the Hamas attack on Israel on October 7th, there has been a heightened sense of fear in Toronto, particularly within the Muslim and Jewish communities.
-Reported hate crimes are at an all-time high.
-Toronto Police have responded very quickly and created a robust plan which continues to evolve.
-Thus far, we have had to manage hundreds of protests, and over 1000 calls for hate crimes.
-I plan to discuss how TPS has responded to help create an increased sense of community safety and wellbeing during this time.
+Inspector Jack Gurr - Toronto Police Service 'Managing the Protests and What We Have Learned' The sad and unfortunate world issues that began last Fall brought issues to our Communities and Campuses that were unprecedented.
+The protests and events that escalated were experienced by us all and none more so than by those in the Toronto area.
+Inspector Jack Gurr and his team realized that a lot was to be learned and new practices implemented to be able to control the events that they were being faced with.
+Inspector Gurr will share with us all what was learned and the best practices that were brought into play.